cancms/Yangcy0126.github.io/content/home/academicAwards.md

 “Outstanding Paper Award” in The 6th Academic Annual Conference of the Quantitative Finance and Insurance Branch of the Chinese Society of Optimization, Overall Planning, and Economic Mathematics, 2024

-“Nomination Prize” in The 14th Qian Xuesen City Gold Medal, 2024
+“Gold Medal Nomination” in The 14th Qian Xuesen City Gold Medal, 2024

 “Outstanding Paper Award - Third Prize” in The 4th National Major Strategy and Policy Research Forum, 2024